-This episode will be streaming online from November 29 to December 13.
+This episode will be streaming online for two weeks from August 31 to September 14.
 Catch episodes of "Borgen" that aren't currently streaming via our recaps here.

 Previously on "Borgen"